TomekLesniak/TodoApp/README.md

  ## Inspiration

 Made after lots of hours on online courses & university workshops to memorize what I`ve learned so far and practice in more of a 'real life' project.
-Big thank you to Tim from [IAmTimCorey](https://www.youtube.com/user/IAmTimCorey/videos) for bringing my developer skills to another level.
+Big thank you to Tim from [IAmTimCorey](https://www.youtube.com/user/IAmTimCorey/videos) for bringing my developer skills to another level and my C# university lecturer [Krzysztof Molenda](https://github.com/kmolenda/)